AidedAtom/games/README.md

-Theese are my games, here's how good i think they are(not that any1 asked):
+Theese are my games, here's how good i think they are:
-  - buckshot.cpp - best project ive ever made. its most of the reason i made this github profile in the first place
-  - testurluck.cpp - fun little project. probably worth playing once or twice its kinda fun ig but def not my greatest project
+  - buckshot.cpp - fun to kill time with because of its super-fast nature
+  - card game.cpp - big WIP, currently only a luck sim(fun one) but im planning on turning it to something more
+  - testurluck.cpp - its just a luck sim nothing good
   - mini game.cpp - complete garbage, only posted it cuz its the first game ive ever made
   - To download go to "exe" branch